Second Sight

 More about the artists

 Nienke Baeckelandt (b.
 1989, Ostend, based in Antwerp) seeks the field of tension between intuition and control.
 Her works are always the result of "concentrations" or "intensities" of a snapshot.
 Site-specific installations and sculptures subtly play with the viewer's perception.
 She draws attention to hidden colours, objects or concepts.
 Areas of colour visible only from a specific point of view, fused transparent objects and light-coloured shadows.
-Current media encourage that images should be consumed at a glance.
-Baeckelandt 's images, on the other hand, offer resistance.
+Current media and new technologies encourage that images should be consumed at a glance.
+Baeckelandt 's images, on the other hand, encourage a slowing down.

-The work of Hilde Borgermans (°1985, Maastricht, Netherlands, based in Ghent) revolves around perception.
+The work of Hilde Borgermans (b.
+1985, Maastricht, Netherlands, based in Ghent) revolves around perception.
 Through depth perception, (self)reflections, suggestions and interpretations, the artist builds her idiosyncratic universe.
 Her paintings and sculptural works mostly contain references to architecture.
-The interplay of lines explores modernist and minimalist traditions, but is equally reminiscent of the traditional loam and half-timbered house where she grew up.
-Borgermans naturally blends opposites such as the flat and the spatial, the real and the imagined, the literal and the figurative, the frivolous and the political.
-Extremes are reconciled, creating new, special meanings.
+The interplay of lines explores modernist and minimalist traditions, but equally recalls the house where the artist grew up.
+Contrasts such as the flat and the spatial, the real and the imagined, the literal and the figurative, the frivolous and the political, are reconciled by Borgermans, giving rise to surprising new meanings.

 Ontdek meer